Master of Engineering Application

 Course by Course Credential Evaluation

 With few exceptions, all international applicants must demonstrate proficiency in the English language via a valid TOEFL or IELTS score.
+Those that speak English as a first language and are a citizen or permanent resident of a country where English is an official language (including but not limited to Ghana, Hong Kong, India, Nigeria, and Pakistan) are exempted from the Language Test Score.
 For more information and details about exemptions and reporting your English proficiency test score, read Cornell’s English Language Proficiency Requirement.
+Cornell Tech does not accept MyBestScore.
 Note: our minimum score requirements are 100 for the TOEFL and 7.0 for the IELTS test.
 This may differ from minimum requirements at other schools within Cornell University.

 Scholarship

 Cornell Tech offers scholarship aid to a limited number of master’s degree students each year.
 Merit-based aid is determined by a holistic review of all the applicants’ credentials at the time of their admission.
+Applicants who wish to be fully considered for scholarship are advised to apply by the priority deadline date.
 All admitted students who are not fully sponsored are considered – no additional application is needed.
-Applicants wishing to be considered for scholarship are advised to apply by the priority deadline date.

-Cornell Tech is pleased to offer application fee waivers to qualified participants of programs designed to provide educational and/or career support to students from historically underrepresented identities.
+Cornell Tech is pleased to offer application fee waivers to qualified participants of programs designed to provide educational and/or career support to students.

-If you are an administrator or a participant of a program not listed below, you may request that we consider adding the program to our list of programs eligible for an application fee waiver for its participants by writing to admissions@tech.cornell.edu, provided the program’s mission explicitly aligns with Cornell Tech’s intentionally inclusive diversity mission and demonstrates a clear intent for students to enter a professional or research-based master’s program.
+If you are an administrator or a participant of a program not listed below, you may request that we consider adding the program to our list of programs eligible for an application fee waiver for its participants by writing to admissions@tech.cornell.edu, provided the program’s mission explicitly aligns with Cornell Tech’s mission and values and demonstrates a clear intent for students to enter a professional or research-based master’s program.

 Fee waivers are available to participants of the following programs: